PythonCharmers/python-future/docs/standard_library_imports.rst

 The call to ``scrub_future_sys_modules()`` removes any modules from the ``sys.modules`` cache (on Py2 only) that have Py3-style names, like ``http.client``.
-This can prevent libraries that have their own Py2/3 compatibility code from importing the ``future.standard_library`` modules unintentionally.
+This can prevent libraries that have their own Py2/3 compatibility code from importing the ``future.moves`` or ``future.backports`` modules unintentionally.
 Code such as this will then fall through to using the Py2 standard library modules on Py2::

     try: